jonasacres/chainmail/protocol-docs/SWARM.md

 ```
 Pa: {"keyhash":Hash($SessKey), "pubkey":$EphPubKeyA}

-// Session key is still acceptable
+// Session key is still acceptable; recap last known state for both parties.
+Pb's known state as listed in this packet will be the initial state for the new connection.
-Pb: {"valid":true}
+Pb: { "valid":true, "ct":Enc($SessKey, { "me":{ "choke":true, "interested":true }, "you":{ "choke":true, "interested":false } }) }

 // Session key is unacceptable
 Pb: Enc($EphPubKeyA, {"r":$RandB, "c":$ChallengeB, "pubkey":$EphPubKeyB})
 ```

 If the key is accepted, the peers resume the protocol in the same state it was in when the connection was lost.
-(TODO: Not quite the same; re-establish choke and interested, due to lack of certainty of delivery of final packets).

 If the key is not accepted, the peers must renegotiate a new session key.